Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Basic Types: Symbols (8/29)
-"A Symbol is a String which is guaranteed to be globally unique.
+A Symbol is a String which is guaranteed to be globally unique.

 There is one and only one Symbol #ProfStef.
 There may be several 'ProfStef' String objects.

-(Message == returns true if the two objects are the SAME)"
+(Message == returns true if the two objects are the SAME)
 ```smalltalk
 'ProfStef' asSymbol.
 "Output: #ProfStef"
 ```